-Methadone Hydrochloride is a synthetic opiate that was originally synthesized by German pharmaceutical companies during the Second World War and it was first maketed as Dolophine.
+Methadone Hydrochloride is a synthetic opiate that German pharmaceutical companies initially synthesized during the Second World War, and it was first marketed as Dolophine.

-Taking any number of prescription medications on a regular basis can result in physical dependency.
-This is just part of the process, especially for Methadone.
-Methadone addiction and dependency can even surface for patients with chronic pain or illnesses that has required the prescription.
-Physical opiate dependency results in withdrawal if therapy is discontinued, but this can be managed.
+Taking any number of prescription opioid medications daily can result in physical dependency.
+Methadone addiction and dependence can even surface for patients with chronic pain or illnesses that have required the prescription.
+Methadone dependence results in withdrawal if therapy is discontinued, but this can be managed.

-The much bigger threat is opiate addiction.
-This means that a person is both physically and psychologically dependent upon a medication.
+The much more significant threat is opiate addiction.
+This means that a person is both physically and psychologically dependent upon medication.
 It may also imply that there is some level of misuse or abuse involved.

-Methadone addiction usually occurs after a prolonged daily use of the drug.
-It causes dysfunction of the brain reward, memory, motivation and related circuitry.
-Addiction is usually characterized as the inability to abstain, behavioral control, cravings, dysfunctional emotional response and diminished recognition of risks.
+Methadone addiction usually occurs after prolonged daily use of the drug.
+It causes dysfunction of the brain’s reward, memory, motivation, and related circuitry.
+Addiction is generally characterized as the inability to abstain, behavioral control, cravings, dysfunctional emotional response, and diminished recognition of risks.

-If you are taking Methadone for opiate addiction, you are still addicted to opiate drugs and is very likely that the withdrawals will be very difficult if not impossible to overcome on your own.
-This is not because dependent people are weak; The very nature of methadone addiction, makes recovery without help nearly impossible.
+If you are taking Methadone for opiate addiction, you are still addicted to opiate drugs, and the withdrawals will likely be complicated, if not impossible, to overcome on your own.
+This is not because dependent people are weak; The very nature of methadone addiction makes a recovery without help nearly impossible.
 The effects of methadone are longer-lasting than those of morphine-based drugs.

-Methadone Dependence occurs, when the neurons adapt to the drug exposure, and require the presence of such drug in order to function.
-It the drug is withdrawn, severe physiological symptoms (withdrawal) may occur.
+Methadone Dependence occurs when the neurons adapt to the drug exposure and require the presence of such a drug in order to function.
+If the drug is withdrawn, severe physiological symptoms (methadone withdrawal) may occur.

 •An estimated one million Americans are addicted to heroin.
 About 120,000 people take Methadone to control their heroin addiction.